 Fairbanks’ biographer wrote “An epic romantic fantasy-adventure inspired by several of the Arabian Nights tales, The Thief of Bagdad is the greatest artistic triumph of Fairbanks’s career.
 The superb visual design, spectacle, imaginative splendor, and visual effects, along with his bravura performance (leading a cast of literally thousands), all contribute to making this his masterpiece.”
 [2]

-My mother often read to me at bedtime and among my favorites was One Thousand and One Nights (aka Arabian Nights), the story of a clever woman named Scheherazade whose narrative binds together 1,001 stories.* These stories represent a collection of Middle Eastern folktales in the Arabic language dating back to 8th-13th Century, often known in English as the Arabian Nights, from the first English-language edition (c.
+My mother often read to me at bedtime and among my favorites was One Thousand and One Nights (aka Arabian Nights), the story of a clever woman named Scheherazade whose narrative binds together 1,001 stories.* These stories represent a collection of folktales in the Arabic language dating back to 8th-13th Century, often known in English as the Arabian Nights, from the first English-language edition (c.
 1706–1721).[3]

 These stories were fantastic tales set in far away lands and they ignited my imagination.
 Combined with the adventurous movie staring Fairbanks, early seeds were planted of fantastical magical experiences.